Mollytonger/Alicloud-Outsourcing-Translation/EN doc.md

 3) Click **Order Now** on the **Segmentation** page.

-Note: For free capabilities during Open Beta, an Order for Free button is shown on the page; for commercially paid capabilities, an Order Now button is shown on the page.
-You will be charged only after calling.
+Note: For free capabilities during Open Beta, the page shows an Order for Free button; for commercially paid capabilities, the page shows an Order Now button.
+Charging starts only after calling.

 4) Click **Order Now** after confirming the region and checking the service agreement.

-After this step, you will see a prompt-Successful Activation on the page.
+After this step, you can see a prompt-Successful Activation on the page.

-Note: After activating the Segmentation service, all APIs under the service can be called directly, and there is no need to activate them separately.
+Note: After activating the Segmentation service, all APIs under the service can be called directly.
+There is no need to activate them separately.

 ## URL Generation